Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Theory and Methods

 \subsection{Machine learning models}

-We use MLP models from our recent work on charge transport in \LiPS~\cite{Gigli2023}: MLPs are constructed from kernel ridge regression, using the power spectrum of the smooth overlap of atomic positions (SOAP) \cite{bart+13prb} as features.
-The MLP model is built to fit the total potential energy, $E$, and force components $\{\bm{F}_{i=1}^N\}$, where $N$ is the number of atoms, over a training set of representative structures.
-Target properties are expressed as sums of local, atom-centered contributions predicted through kernel ridge regression:
+We use MLP models from our recent study on charge transport in \LiPS~\cite{Gigli2023}: MLPs are constructed from kernel ridge regression, using the power spectrum of the smooth overlap of atomic positions (SOAP) \cite{bart+13prb} as features.
+The MLP model is built to fit the total potential energy $E$, and force components $\{\bm{F}_{i=1}^N\}$, where $N$ is the number of atoms, over a training set of representative structures.
+Target properties are expressed as sums of local, atom-centered contributions predicted through kernel ridge regression,

-Here, $A_i$ represents the environment surrounding atom $i$ in structure $A$, $\epsilon_i(A_i)$ the potential energy associated with it, $w_j$ are the weights to be optimized, and the kernel $\mathrm{k}(A_i, M_j)$ measures the correlation between the environment $A_i$ and an environment $M_j$, taken from a representative set, the so-called sparse set $M$.
-Post-GGA models are trained using a two-level scheme whereby the difference with respect to a PBEsol ML baseline is learned on a representative subset of structures on which post-GGA calculations are performed.
+Here, $A_i$ represents the environment surrounding atom $i$ in structure $A$, $\epsilon_i(A_i)$ the potential energy associated with it, $w_j$ are the weights to be optimized, and the kernel $\mathrm{k}(A_i, M_j)$ measures the correlation between the environment $A_i$ and an environment $M_j$, taken from a representative set, the so-called sparse set $M$. {We have used a quadratic kernel, $\mathrm{k}(A_i, A_j) = |\mathbf{p}_i \cdot \mathbf{p}_j|^2$, where $\mathbf{p}_i$ is the SOAP feature of the local environment $A_i$.
+Further details and specific hyperparameters of these Gaussian approximation potentials \cite{Bartok2010} can be found in the Supporting Information of Ref.~\cite{Gigli2023}.} Post-GGA models are trained using a two-level scheme \cite{Lilienfeld2015,Zaspel2019} whereby the difference with respect to a PBEsol ML baseline is learned on a representative subset of structures on which post-GGA calculations are performed.
 This learning strategy avoids running thousands of expensive post-GGA \textit{ab initio} calculations while retaining good accuracy.
 Further details on data set generation and training details can be found in Ref.~\onlinecite{Gigli2023}.
-Since thermal conduction is intertwined with the lattice elastic properties of a material, we have tested the reliability of our MLP {in reproducing the bulk modulus of \LiPS~via Murnaghan's equation of state (MEoS) \cite{Murnaghan1937}} finding an agreement within 10\% with respect to \textit{ab initio} calculations.
-See Supplemental Material (SM)~\cite{suppmat}, Sec.~I, for details.
-In Sec.~II of the SM we discuss the phonon bands and vibrational density of states obtained with our MLP, finding good agreement with those computed \textit{ab initio} within density functional perturbation theory \cite{BaroniRev2001}.
+Since thermal conduction is intertwined with the lattice elastic properties of a material, we have tested the reliability of our MLP {in reproducing the bulk modulus of \LiPS~via Murnaghan's equation of state (MEoS) \cite{Murnaghan1937,Murnaghan1944,Birch1947}} finding an agreement {within $3~$GPa, which is less than 10\% of the typical values for this relatively soft material}.
+See Supplemental Material (SM)~\cite{suppmat}, Sec.~II, for details.
+In Sec.~IV of the SM we discuss the phonon bands and vibrational density of states obtained with our MLP, finding good agreement with those computed \textit{ab initio} within density functional perturbation theory \cite{BaroniRev2001}.